Vinietro/portfolio-management-bybit/API_SETUP.md

-# Binance API Setup for Futures and Earn Balances
+# Binance API Setup for Spot and Earn Balances

-This application now supports fetching balances from all three Binance wallets:
+This application supports fetching balances from two Binance wallets:
 - **Spot Wallet** - Regular trading balances
-- **Futures Wallet** - Futures trading balances
 - **Earn Wallet** - Simple Earn positions

 ## Required API Permissions

-To access futures and earn balances, your Binance API key needs specific permissions:
+To access spot and earn balances, your Binance API key needs specific permissions:

-### 1. Futures Trading Permissions
+### 1. Spot Trading Permissions
 1. Go to [Binance.com](https://www.binance.com) → API Management
 2. Select your API key or create a new one
 3. Enable the following permissions:
-   - ✅ **Enable Futures**
+   - ✅ **Enable Spot & Margin Trading** (for spot balances)
    - ✅ **Enable Reading** (for balance information)
-   - ✅ **Enable Spot & Margin Trading** (for spot balances)

 ### 2. Simple Earn Permissions
 1. In the same API Management page